 Winter is cold.
 It gets dark early, the leaves have fallen, and it all looks a bit lifeless.
 But keep your eyes peeled for camellia blossoms.
 Coming in stark red or other warm hues, these flowers can brighten your day if you spot them during your daily travels.

 If you really need a full-on flower fix, there are even daffodil fields to prove to you that not everything has died.

 Camellia japonica, or tsubaki in Japanese, is a flower of rich meaning in Japanese culture.
 To samurai and warriors, the red camellia symbolized a noble death.
 Other meanings include humility as well as pure and perfect love.
 In English, it is also known as the rose of winter, as it is often the only bloom you can see in the coldest month.

 While there is no garden or park holding a special celebration for them, both the Imperial Palace Gardens and Shinjuku Gyoen are good spots to see them bloom in December, January and often until mid-February.
 Also, keep your eyes open when walking through the streets of Tokyo, you will see them adorn many private gardens.

-Hanegi Park in Umegaoka (which means “plum blossom hill”) is one of the most popular spots for plum blossoms in Tokyo.
-The entrance fee is ¥300.
+Take a look at our complete guide on where to see plum blossoms in Tokyo, including festivals and parks.
+Hamarikyu Gardens in Shiodome has a variety of different plum trees and Hanegi Park in Umegaoka (which means “plum blossom hill”) is one of the most popular spots for plum blossoms in Tokyo.

 If you are willing to travel a bit farther out, the Plum Blossom Festival in Odawara is really worth a trip to see a grove of more than 30,000 plum trees against a backdrop of Mt.
 Fuji.
 It doesn’t get any more Japanese than that!